cannandev/growth/_posts/2020-01-09-case-study-tag.md

 Brought more accessibility awareness to the forefront.
 Need to convince project managers and designers to see project tasks as components, not pages.
 AirBNB way of styling React components.
+Accessibility concerns addressed as an afterthought.
+Background colors not A11y compliant and no arrows on slideshows, confusing drag capability on desktop, designer won argument.
+My time was up with company, so my proposed changes for future iterations were not implemented (see section).
+Preview not working yet.
+Would have been great.
+Disabled when I left.
+Only had time to put into drupal header options.
+Use Media module to manage media assets instead of image upload.